 |

-In certain cases, people may combine MDMA and caffeine in an attempt to enhance the effects of the drug or may do so unknowingly.
+In certain cases, people may combine MDMA and caffeine to enhance the effects of the drug, or they may do so unknowingly.
 However, the combination of MDMA and caffeine has been shown to have an extremely hazardous outcome and pose a danger to both the heart and the brain.

-We want to provide you with a more comprehensive understanding of how these drugs affect the body, both independently and when combined.
+In this article, we take a closer look at how these drugs affect the body, both independently and when combined.

 MDMA was first discovered in Germany in 1912 by Anton Kollisch, a chemist at the pharmaceutical company Merck.
 It gained popularity during the 1980s and was commonly used at large music festivals and raves.

-MDMA produces a feeling of connectedness and euphoria, increases extroversion, energy, and empathy, and can sometimes produce mild hallucinations.
+MDMA produces a feeling of connectedness and euphoria, increases extroversion, energy and empathy, and it can sometimes produce mild hallucinations.

 Aside from inducing positive feelings, the drug comes with many adverse effects: